voitaraujo/aoc-2023/README.md

 Just in case I made you curious: I started the actual testing of the solution at approximately ~23:30 on the first day and by ~13:00 the next day the test still hadn't processed all of the problem input.

 *AOC 6:* Nothing special about this puzzle but I found it very funny how part-02 could be solved without changing any key functions of part-01.

+*AOC 7:* I have to admit, this one made me laugh at myself...
+The first part didn't seem difficult and it wasn't but it made me write a lot of tiny functions, on the other hand it made the second part completely ease to solve with some replaceAll().